A Typical Integration

 Note: For large catalogs, any integration should have reasonable performance below approximately twenty thousand product updates per hour.
 Above twenty thousand products, we recommend forgoing the API in favor of sending product updates to ChannelAdvisor via FTP to avoid potential performance challenges.
-You can contact ChannelAdvisor Support by creating a case on the Strategy and Support Center for assistance setting up for FTP if you choose to take advantage of this alternative.
+Contact ChannelAdvisor Support by creating a case on the ChannelAdvisor Community for assistance setting up FTP to take advantage of this alternative.

 Getting New Orders

 As buyers place orders on marketplaces, ChannelAdvisor will import the orders and make them available via our API.
 A well-designed integration will retrieve only orders that are valid for fulfillment, which typically means those that have not previously been acknowledged and have a payment status of Cleared.